 Q: Do I have to buy the Green Bike?
 Does this program cost me any money?

 A: You will have to provide a $25 refundable deposit at the time of Green Bike check out, but if you return the bike safe and sound at the end of the semester, you will receive your entire deposit back.
-So in the end, participation in the Green Bikes program will not cost you any money.
+So in the end, participation in the Green Bikes program should not cost you any money.
 Locks (required) and helmets (optional) are provided free of charge.

 Q: Where do the Green Bikes come from?